chef-boneyard/chef-web-docs-2016/docs_oec/source/install_server_fe.rst

 Success!
 =====================================================
-Congratulations, you have installed |chef server oec| in a Tiered configuration.
+Congratulations, you have installed |chef server oec| in a scaled front end configuration.
 Continue with the User Management section of this guide.